-The Permittees must implement monitoring and reporting that is required by this MRP according to a PMRP that has been approved by the Executive Officer pursuant to Order R8-2024-0001.
-A PMRP must satisfy the goals, requirements, and specifications described in this MRP and Order R8-2024-0001.
+The Permittees must implement monitoring and reporting that is required by this MRP according to a PMRP that has been approved by the Executive Officer pursuant to Order R8-2026-0034.
+A PMRP must satisfy the goals, requirements, and specifications described in this MRP and Order R8-2026-0034.
 The Permittees may develop a new PMRP or revise existing monitoring plans.

-A PMRP must be written in an instructive manner for the benefit of persons responsible for its implementation.
+The PMRP must be written in an instructive manner for the benefit of persons responsible for its implementation, including sufficient detail to describe monitoring procedures, roles and responsibilities, and actions required to carry out the program..

+The PMRP must specify requirements concerning the proper use, maintenance, and installation of monitoring equipment or methods sufficient to ensure reliable and representative data, including biological monitoring methods when appropriate.
+(40 CFR § 122.48(a).)

+The PMRP must comply with applicable plans and policies, including the Basin Plan, Ocean Plan, Enclosed Bays and Estuaries Plan, ISWEBE; and must yield all data required by 40 CFR sections 122.26(d)(2)(iii) and 40 CFR 122.42(c).

+The PMRP must specify all required monitoring including type, intervals, and frequency sufficient to yield data which are representative of the monitored activity including, when appropriate, continuous monitoring.
+(40 CFR § 122.48(b).)